 “Once you fillet a fish, sometimes it’s more difficult for people to tell what they’re getting,” said Blankenship.
 “When you see something that’s called ‘whitefish,’ that’s probably going to be imported seafood.”

-According to Johnny Caradine, seafood specialist at Steel City Seafood in Birmingham, it’s all about establishing a system of trust with your local seafood providers.
+According to Johnny Caradine, a Birmingham-based seafood processor, it’s all about establishing a system of trust with your local seafood providers.

 “You have to trust your fishmonger,” Caradine said.
 “We go to great lengths to give our customers as much information about the fish and where it’s from as we can.”